wybrandvdmeer/functionalsql/README.md

-Functional sql is an attempt to make a more functional version of sql.

-Functionalsql is written as a compiler (very WIP) which takes as input 'functional sql' and creates as output plain sql.

-Functionalsql is less lengthy than sql because each function takes care of creating its own sql clauses.
+Do you also dislike big and complex sql statements?
+Or loose count over all the aliases you created in a SQL statement.
+Or are you completely annoyed to type over and over the same type of sql for a certain database?

+Don't worry anymore, there is now Functional SQL (FS).
+FS divides the sql language up into very small and simple functions, which you can combine to create very complex SQL statements.
+You do not have to worry about aliases anymore.

+Also it is possible to write you own specific functions for a specific database.
+In this way you can avoid to write again the same SQL for a certain database.
+Just use the specific functions you created.

+This project consists of a compiler which takes as input an FS-statement and outputs the relating SQL-statement.
+The compiler can be fed in advance information of your database.
+For instance how tables are relating to each other.
+This information is used when create the SQL queries.

+An example:

+The FS statement

+    a fulljoin(b, leftjoin(c, id, id), id, id)

+will create the following SQL statement:

+    SELECT * FROM a t0 FULL JOIN b t1 ON t0.id = t1.id LEFT JOIN c t2 ON t0.id = t2.id

-Also information about the database (for instance how tables are relating to each other) can be fed to the compiler in advance.
+Notice that the tables are joined on the id fields.
+This information can be fed in advance to the FS compiler.
+If so, the following FS-statement will be sufficient:
-The FS compiler takes this information into account when creating the sql.

-Is is also possible to extend the compiler and create a custom compiler with specific commands designed for a specific database.
+    a fulljoin(b, leftjoin(c))

-Some examples (Functional SQL -> SQL):
+Some more examples (Functional SQL -> SQL):

     a -> SELECT * FROM a

     (a) -> SELECT * FROM a

     a join( b, veld1, veld2) -> SELECT * FROM a t0, b t1 WHERE t0.veld1 = t1.veld2

     a join( b ) sum(1, a.veld1, b.veld2) -> SELECT t0.veld1, t1.veld2 FROM a t0, b t1 WHERE a.id = b.id GROUP BY a.veld1, b.veld2

     a join( (b join(c)), id, id ) -> SELECT * FROM a t0, (SELECT * FROM b t0, c t1 WHERE t0.id = t1.id) t1 WHERE t0.id = t1.id

     ((((a))) filter(field, 2)) -> SELECT * FROM a t0 WHERE field = 2

-NOTE: for the most part it is written in Java7.
-There are small Java8 'things'.